crosen188/ibm-containers-interconnect-2017/1-Intro-to-IBM-Containers-and-Docker.md

-# Lab 1: Using Docker in IBM Containers
+# Lab 1: Introduction to IBM Containers and Docker

 > **Difficulty**: Easy